org-arl/unet-blog/_posts/2020-04-01-whats-new-in-UnetStack3.1.md

 #### 6. Wormholes

 The fjåge agent framework forms the backbone of a Unet node, enabling communication between intelligent agents that cooperate to provide the network and application functionality for that node.
 All agents in one Unet node live in one fjåge _universe_, and can seamlessly communicate with each other.
-However, agents in diffent nodes live in different fjåge universes, and typically only communicate with peer agents on other nodes using protocols implemented over Unet links.
+However, agents in different nodes live in different fjåge universes, and typically only communicate with peer agents on other nodes using protocols implemented over Unet links.
 UnetStack 3.1 introduces the concept of _wormholes_ that connect multiple fjåge universes over a Unet link, allowing all agents in multiple nodes to transparently talk to each other!

 Sounds cool, but why would I want to do this?
 The usefulness of this is best understood with a couple of real-world examples: